riccardone/EventStore.Tools.Linker/README.md

 ```c#
 var filter = new Filter(FilterType.EventType, "Basket*", FilterOperation.Exclude);
 ```
+## Combine filters
+Use of filters is optional.
+If you don't set any filter then all the user data will be replicated from origin to destination.
+If you set for example an Exclude filter then you must set one or more Include to include for example all other streams or eventtypes or only a subset.
-You can combine filters toghether.
-Following is an example of building the ReplicaService with an inclusion filter
+Following is an example of building the LinkerService with a couple of Include filters and one Exclude
 ```c#
             var service = new LinkerService(origin, destination,
                 new FilterService(new List<Filter>